Ht0r/qwai_scanner/README.md

-A simple scanner
+A simple scanner,

-ICMP scan to detect living host
+ICMP scan to detect living host,

-syn scan to detect living port
+syn scan to detect living port.

+**ONLY AVAILABLE ON LINUX**

 usage :